Caregiving for someone with atrial fibrillation

 - Notice signs of depression or stress.
 If you feel depressed or stressed, don't hesitate to get professional help.

-- Get support.
-Talk to family and friends and get social support.
-Ask for help if you need it, and specify ways others can help you.
-Having family support can help you cope with being a caregiver.
+- Ask for and accept help.
+Ask family and friends for help if you need it, and specify ways others can help you.
+If help is offered, accept it.

 - Learn about atrial fibrillation.
-Learning about the condition can help you understand what your loved one is going through and why he or she needs your support.
+Knowing the basics about your loved one's condition can help you understand what he or she is going through and why he or she needs your support.
 Your knowledge of the condition can help you provide good care, be an advocate for your loved one and participate in treatment decisions.

 - Consider technology.
 Use technology, such as text messaging, smartphone applications or calendar alerts, for medication reminders.

 - Join a support group.
-Being in a support group with people with atrial fibrillation or other heart conditions and their caregivers gives you a forum to share your experiences with others who understand your situation.
+Being in a support group with people with atrial fibrillation or other heart conditions and their caregivers allows you to share your experiences with others who understand your situation.

 See more In-depth